BoThomas/churchtools-extensions/extensions/running-dinner/docs/all-the-things.md

 - use the existing user data from churchtools
 - use the existing group data from churchtools
   - would be cool to create events based on existing groups

-## ideas

-- dont use static organizer and participant roles, but create dynamic roles for each running dinner, so every user could be an organizer for one running dinner and a participant for another